whitefusion/myReadable/README.md

 The local server is forked from [Readable Start Server](https://github.com/udacity/reactnd-project-readable-starter).

 ## Functionality
-- Browse all posts by category in different sortings
+- Browse all posts by category in different orders
 - Create/Edit/Delete/Vote a post
 - Create/Edit/Delete/Vote a comment